inoxlang/inox/docs/language-reference.md

 ## LThreads

 LThreads (lightweight threads) are mainly used for concurrent work and isolation.
-Each lthread runs an Inox module in a dedicated Goroutine.\
+Each lthread runs an Inox module in a dedicated goroutine.\
 The main way to create a lthread is by using a spawn expression:

 ```